Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

 The social media giant said it would use the money already spent on advertisements by RT for research around civic engagement and electoral misinformation.

-Twitter is expected to tell congressional committees that it has shuttered nearly 3,000 accounts linked to Russia’s Internet Research Agency – known for spreading pro-Russian government propaganda.
-That number is nearly 14 times larger than the number of accounts Twitter handed over to congressional committees three weeks ago, according to a person familiar with the matter.
+A Twitter representative told congressional committees that it shuttered nearly 3,000 accounts linked to Russia’s IRA – which is known for spreading pro-Russian government propaganda.
+That number is nearly 14 times larger than the number of accounts Twitter it handed over to congressional committees three prior.

 And Google?